-- "Auto programming options" below

-- "Dialer options" on page 70
+- "Auto programming options" on page 70 - "Dialer options" on page 73

-- "NET options" on page 72

 Auto programming sets up a common alarm system.
 After the auto programming process has finished, you can continue with advanced programming to apply any custom settings that may be required.